MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 03 - Switch and LED Interfacing/README.md

 For lower brightness, up to 5mA, values can go up to 260Ω.
 For safety, staying within 150Ω to 330Ω is a common practice.

-Explaining why we got the voltage reading that we got
-Explaining why we got the current reading that we got
-What operating point (voltage, current) exists when the LED is on? from the datasheet
-Explain how you use the resistor value to select the operating point.
-Sketch the approximate current versus voltage curve of the LED.
+Explaining why we got the voltage reading that we got  // ko Explaining why we got the current reading that we got  //ko What operating point (voltage, current) exists when the LED is on? from the datasheet //ko Explain how you use the resistor value to select the operating point.  //ko Sketch the approximate current versus voltage curve of the LED. what is the current that will burn the led

+lab findings:
+3.2v output pe0 if the led is on and the switch is unpressed the voltage drop across the led is 2 v the current at pin pe0 if the led is on 13.6mA
+9.3 mA current through fro, led anode to the ground with using 2.2kohm resistor the current is 0.65 mA

 -->

 ## Keil Simulation